niclabs/Observatorio/README.md

  > -drop:         true if want to drop database

- > -i string:         Input file with domains to analyze
+ > -i string:         Input file with domains to analize

  > -p:         Prompt for password?